cezi/julianowe-eu/_works/pocketbudget.md

 # SectionX1
 description10:
   title: Always a room for improvement
-  text1: "<p>The improvements made were re-tested with 5 respondents.</br> After the second round of testing, we prepared a short list of suggested changes,</br> including the addition of personalised advice and the creation of a new slider when creating a saving target and setting its time.</p>"
+  text1: "<p>The improvements made were re-tested with 5 respondents.</br> After the second round of testing, we prepared a short list of suggested changes,</br> including the addition of personalised advice, new step, simplifying the language of interface.</p>"
   text2: ""

 gallery-section-x1: